MATRIX EIGHT

 First Appearance: Captain America I#257 (May, 1981)

-Powers/Weaponry: The members of Matrix Eight are normal men armed with handguns and anesthetic gas weapons.
+Powers/Abilities: The members of Matrix Eight were normal men armed with handguns and anesthetic gas weapons.
 They had some combat experience, but were no match for Captain America at his fighting strength.
 Matrix Eight's base contained a number of weapons, including machine guns, heat-rays, acid pools, flame-throwers, anesthetic gas dispensers, and Adhesive X dispensers.

 History:

-Continuing their research, they developed and tested weapons, selling them to the highest bidder--A.I.M., the Maggia, even Hydra.
+Continuing their research, they developed and tested weapons, selling them to the highest bidders, including A.I.M., the Maggia, and even Hydra.

-(Captain America I#257 (fb) - BTS) - Agents of Matrix Eight observed Captain America's yearly journey to the cliffs of Northern England to pay his respects to Bucky.
+(Captain America I#257 (fb) - BTS) - Agents of Matrix Eight observed Captain America's yearly journey to the cliffs of Northern England to pay his respects to Bucky (James Buchanan Barnes).

-(Captain America I#257) - Agents of Matrix Eight tracked Bruce Banner to a hotel in which he was staying.
-They ambushed him in his sleep, using gas to incapacitate him before he could become the Hulk.
+(Captain America I#257) - In the U.S.A., agents of Matrix Eight tracked Bruce Banner to a mid-western hotel in which he was staying.
+They ambushed Banner in his sleep, using gas to incapacitate him before he could become the Hulk.

-(Captain America I#257 (fb) - BTS) - The agents brought Banner to Matrix Eight's base, where he was kept drugged.
-From their studies of the Hulk's power, they designed the Gammadroid.
+(Captain America I#257 (fb) - BTS) - The agents brought Banner to Matrix Eight's base in England, where he was kept drugged.
+From their studies of the Hulk's power, they designed the Gammadroid (see comments).

-As the base began to collapse from Captain America's sabotage, the Master of Matrix Eight tried to take a container of the solvent to Adhesive X with him, but shattered pipes showered him with Adhesive X just feet away from the solvent.
-He remained trapped in place as the base exploded.
-It was said that the Master of Matrix Eight was the only one to perish in the explosion, but there was no evidence of any other members being captured.
+Meanwhile, as the base began to collapse from Captain America's sabotage, the Master of Matrix Eight tried to take a container of the solvent for Adhesive X with him, but shattered pipes showered him with Adhesive X just feet away from the solvent.
+He remained trapped in place as the base exploded--it was said that the Master of Matrix Eight was the only one to perish in the explosion, but there was no evidence of any other members being captured.

 Comments: Created by Mike W. Barr, Lee Elias, and M. Hands.